-The real protein powder recommendations, the macronutrient that helps in building strong muscles, is a very sought after nutrient especially by athletes, gym-goers, and people who take their exercise very seriously.
+The real protein powder recommendation, the macronutrient that helps in building strong muscles, is a very sought-after nutrient, especially by athletes, gym-goers, and people who take their exercise very seriously.
 It’s normal to find fellow gym-goers bringing along tumblers of cold protein shake, seeking to achieve enviable gains.

 The Recommended Daily Allowance

-What is the Recommended Daily Allowance?
-The Recommended Daily Allowance, or RDA, is the approximate amount of a particular nutrient that a person must have to circumvent deficiency.
+What is the Recommended Daily Allowance of protein?
+The Recommended Daily Allowance, or RDA, is the approximate amount of a particular nutrient a person must have to circumvent deficiency.
 There are, however, no specifications on how much is needed to advance health and body composition.

 The RDA for protein is rather low, at 0.36 grams per pound of body weight, and this requires people who are working out to build strength to double their protein intake.
 To paint a more vivid picture, a person weighing 68 kilograms may need to intake 100 grams of protein per day.

-Protein shakes, while believed to be beneficial, work better as snacks and not as total food replacements.
+While believed to be beneficial, protein shakes work better as snacks and not as total food replacements.
 It may be best to drink them between meals and around workout sessions.

 The Difference The Anabolic Window Makes

 The Anabolic Window is a 30-minute window during which muscles become highly receptive to protein.
-Furthermore, it is believed that protein consumption outside of the said window may not lead to effective utilization or development of muscles.
+Furthermore, it is believed that protein consumption outside of the said window may not lead to effective muscle utilization or development.

 Recent research on the anabolic window indicates that it is significantly longer than just 30 minutes and that it may not just be a post-exercise phenomenon.